1079 S San Dimas Ave

 Hike: 6 miles out & back Level: Easy (except for hill at beginning of hike)

-Native American History: Walnut Creek was a stone’s throw away from the local Tongva village in San Dimas.
+Walnut Creek Park was a stone’s throw away from the local Tongva village in San Dimas.
 The Tongva lived in as many as 100 villages.
 This area was known for having highly fertile soil along with with a pleasant climate and abundant food resources.
 Learn more about their tribe and how to support them here.